How to choose a pre-paid funeral plan

 It is a good idea to discuss taking out a plan with your family.
 They may find it difficult at first, but usually they will come to appreciate your thoughtfulness and be grateful to know what you would want to be done.
 They may also like to contribute with their own ideas.

 Make sure you take enough time to decide which plan is right for you.
 If you are not sure, you should seek advice from an independent financial adviser.
-Pre-paid funeral plans are not regulated by the Financial Services Authority but by the Funeral Planning Authority (click on their name to go to their website).
+Pre-paid funeral plans are not regulated by the Financial Services Authority but by the Funeral Planning Authority.
 Do make sure any plan you consider is registered with them so you know it abides by their Code of Practice.

 There are many things to consider when choosing your plan, and some of these issues are listed below.